Dera follower shot dead in Punjab's Faridkot, incident caught on CCTV | Law-Order

 Police are also examining the CCTV footage of the incident.

+Dera spokesperson Jitendra Khurana strongly condemned the incident and appealed to its followers to maintain peace and harmony.

-Opposition parties attacked the Chief Minister Bhagwant Mann-led AAP government over the law and order situation in the state.
+Opposition parties attacked the Aam Aadmi Party (AAP) government over the law and order situation in the state.

 Former Punjab chief minister and BJP leader Amarinder Singh alleged that the state is ''heading towards total lawlessness''.